-In all cases, modules MUST return PJ_SUCCESS for the return value of these callbacks.
-If modules return other error codes, the transmission will be cancelled and the error code is returned back to pjsip transport send() caller.
+In all cases, modules MUST return PJ\SUCCESS for the return value of these callbacks.
+If a module returns other error codes, the transmission will be cancelled and the error code is returned back to pjsip\transport\send() caller.

-1.2.5 Transaction User and State Callback
+2.1.5 Transaction User and State Callback

-A special callback in the module definition (on_tsx_state) is used to receive notification from a particular transaction when transaction state has changed.
-This callback is unique because transaction state may change because of non-message related events (e.g. timer timeout and transport error), and this callback is called for any changes in the transaction's state (e.g. because of transmission or receipt of messages, timeout, transport error, etc).
+A special callback in the module definition (on\tsx\state) is used to receive notification from a particular transaction when transaction state has changed.
+This callback is unique because transaction state may change because of non-message related events (e.g. timer timeout and transport error).